pharmaverse/pharmaverse/content/contribute/lead/_index.en.md

 rather than many individual companies addressing the same problem in isolation - which at worst ends with private code and at best ends with a proliferation of open source code all doing the same thing.

-So we actively encourage individuals or organisations that have an idea for a new R package within our pharmaverse scope to contact our council representatives, so that we can help you initiate a new collaboration with like-minded other individuals.
+So we actively encourage individuals or organisations that have a new idea or an existing R package within our pharmaverse scope to contact our council representatives, so that we can help you initiate a new collaboration with like-minded other individuals.
 We can also connect you with others that would be willing to contribute to testing your package as you progress development.